 Improved mood

-Creating a happiness garden is a great way for stress reduction, to improve your mental health and wellbeing.
+Creating a happiness garden is a great way for stress reduction and to improve your mental health and well-being.
 If you are feeling stressed, anxious, or down, take some time to be physically active and visit your happiness garden.
 The peaceful atmosphere and the act of being in nature can help to reduce stress and anxiety.
-Happiness gardens are also a great way to boost your mood and increase your sense of wellbeing.
-Spending time great outdoors in nature has been shown to improve mood and increase feelings of happiness.
+Engaging in such activities supports the concept that you create your own happiness, as these personal efforts contribute to overall well-being.